A Real-time Wallet to China

 IBPS was launched in 2011 and NUCC in 20183.

-Figure 1 – Real-time clearing systems and real-time payment flows4
+Figure 1 – Real-time clearing systems and real-time payment flows4 (revised since original publication)

 The average value of a non-bank wallet payment is 248 RMB (34 USD), for NUCC 503 RMB (69 USD) and for IBEPS 17,432 RMB (2,324 USD).
 Online and mobile payments through banks are much higher value and lower volume than through non-bank wallets.
 Non-bank wallets are used for everyday payment needs while bank real-time payments are used clearly for other purposes in the main, most likely business payments.

 Non-bank wallets in effect hold e-money, funded from a bank account or another wallet.
 If there are insufficient funds in a wallet to make a payment, the wallet pulls the funds in real-time from the wallet holder’s bank account.
-Payments can be made wallet-to-wallet and wallet-to-bank-account.
+Payments can be made wallet-to-wallet (of the same brand) and wallet-to-bank-account.
 Bank account to wallet payments are permissible only for a wallet and bank account held by the same person to fund the wallet.

 Electronic Payment Volumes in China